divyanshusahu/recash/README.md

 - ~~Information below progress bar~~
 - Brand Logo Images
 - ~~Save User input in an object and send it to server~~
-- SignUp/SignIn from sidebar
+- ~~SignUp/SignIn from sidebar~~
-- Advance feature in save input with different styling
+- ~~Advance feature in save input with different styling~~
 - SQL database, save user input without array
+- Implement Redux for better state managment.

 ### How the user input is saved